Rock Me Amadeus: Commercial performance

 With "Rock Me Amadeus", Falco became the first German-speaking artist to be credited with a number-one single on both mainstream US pop singles charts, the Billboard Hot 100 and Cash Box Top 100 Singles.
 Prior to Falco, "99 Luftballons" by Nena got to number one on Cash Box, but peaked at number two on the Billboard Hot 100.
 The single hit number one on the Billboard Hot 100 on 29 March 1986.

 In the United Kingdom, where his "Der Kommissar" failed to make the charts, the song hit number one on 10 May 1986, becoming the first single by an Austrian act to achieve this distinction.
 "Vienna Calling" hit number 10 and three subsequent singles briefly charted.

 In Canada, the song reached number one on 1 February 1986.
 (There, "Der Kommissar" had reached number 11 in January 1983, and "Vienna Calling" would hit number 8 in April 1986.)

 "Rock Me Amadeus" would later be ranked number 87 in VH1's 100 Greatest Songs of the 80s and number 44 in VH1's 100 Greatest One-Hit Wonders.

 Music video

-The song's music video mixes elements of Mozart's time with 1980s contemporary society.
+The song's music video, directed by Rudi Dolezal and Hannes Rossacher (DoRo), mixes elements of Mozart's time with 1980s contemporary society.
 Falco is shown in a 20th-century-style dinner jacket, walking past people in eighteenth-century formal wear.
 Later, he is shown dressed as Mozart, with wild colored hair, being held on the shoulders of men dressed in modern motorcycle-riding attire.
 At the end, the two crowds mix.